Monday, November 30, 2020

 staccato reconnaissance

-from hairline eyes
+from hairline eyes,

-to reap the truth
+to surmise the truth

 from fragments.